machal/cssmine-content/content/css3-units.md

 The latest versions of all browsers except Opera Mini are compatible with these
 units: [caniuse.com/viewport-units](http://caniuse.com/viewport-units)

-But don't celebrate just yet:
+But don’t celebrate just yet:

 -   IE9 uses `vm` instead of `vmin`.
 -   IE10 does not understand `vmax`.